ehamiter/Sublime-Text-2-Plugins/README.md

 Sublime Text 2 Plugins
 ===============================================

-This is just a handy place to store some plugins I wrote for ST2.
+This is just a handy place to store some plugins I wrote for Sublime Text 2.
+Feel free to use, edit, extend, or improve as you see fit.
+It'd be nice to have credit if you post your updated version online, but it's not required.
+Treat all of this as MIT-licensed.

+Note: I'm using this particular repo not only as an online storage space for some scripts that I use, but also as a sort of personal portfolio-- as such, I don't have a section for issues, and I do not accept pull requests.

 blame.py